Looking for Ways to Help Support California Wildfire Victims?

 • FEMA is the Federal Emergency Management Agency that can help you find where to donate or volunteer.

-• Samaritan’s Purse was recommended by Hip reader, Linda, as this international crisis relief group is currently recruiting volunteers (and taking monetary donations).
+• Samaritan’s Purse was recommended by Hip reader, Linda, as this international crisis relief group is currently recruiting volunteers to aid disaster relief (and taking monetary donations).

-• Mercy Chefs is taking volunteers in Newberry, FL and Asheville, NC.
+• Mercy Chefs is taking volunteers to help with the California wildfires.

 4. Donate goods.